 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 , or halitosis, can happen from time to time or be a long-term problem.
 The most common cause is the breakdown of food that sticks between your teeth, on your tongue, or around your gums.
 Without proper dental care, bad breath can develop.
-Bad breath may also be caused by any of the following:

 - A dry mouth

 - Tooth decay, plaque buildup, gum disease, or mouth sores

 - Foods, such as red meat, onions, garlic, and cheese

 - Drinks, such as orange juice, coffee, and soda